Nekosis/RHBot-v2/README.md

 - `/monkeys-paw-abort` - End your current Monkey's Paw game.

 - `/create-player-card` – Create a player card for adventures.
+You can use the `{player}` placeholder in the Player Description field, which, when sent to the AI, will be replaced with the player's name.

 - `/list-player-cards` – List your player cards.